-- It gives employees and others with genuine concerns about malpractice or wrongdoing in the school, a way to voice those concerns without fear of victimisation - Sometimes people are reluctant to act upon their concerns because they think that they are being disloyal, or because they are afraid that they might be victimised if they speak up.
-The purpose of this policy is to provide you with the help and support you need to speak up and be confident that you can do so safely.
-We will take your concerns seriously and ensure that they are dealt with promptly and fairly. - There are existing procedures in place (e.g. Grievance and Dignity at Work Policies) that make provision for employees to lodge a concern relation to their own employment.
-This policy is intended to complete those procedures by covering concerns that appear to fall outside their school. - Concerns may be about something that is: - unlawful, including financial or fraudulent malpractice such as embezzlement, bribery, corruption, dishonesty, etc - against established standards of practice - improper conduct - Concerns or allegations which fall within the scope of specific procedures, e.g. child protection or financial irregularities, will normally be referred for consideration under those procedures.
-However, reference should be made directly to guidance contained on the Wiltshire Council's Right Choice for specific procedures relating to safeguarding to consider whether action needs to be taken in accordance with those purposes.
+- 3. It gives employees and others with genuine concerns about malpractice or wrongdoing in the school or council a way to voice those concerns without fear of victimisation. - 4.
+Often it is those closest to an organisation who realise that there is something wrong.
+Sometimes people are reluctant to act upon their concerns because they think that they are being disloyal, or because they are afraid that they might be victimised if they speak up. - 5.
+There are existing procedures in place (e.g. Grievance, and Dignity at Work Policies) which make provision for employees to lodge a concern relating to their own employment.
+This whistleblowing policy is intended to complement those procedures by covering concerns that appear to fall outside their scope.
+This concern may be about something that is: - Unlawful, including financial or fraudulent malpractice such as embezzlement, bribery, corruption, dishonesty, etc - Against establishment standards of practice - Improper conduct. - Concerns or allegations which fall within the scope of specific procedures, e.g. child protection or financial irregularities will normally be referred for consideration under those procedures. - 7.
+The Local Authority will not accept liability for any actions, claims, costs or expenses arising out of a school's decision not to follow this policy where it is found that the school's Governing Body has been negligent or has acted in an unfair or discriminatory manner.